 An initial request to transit the Panama Canal was denied because of the manpower needed to traverse the vessels, including line handlers, pilots, and boarding officers.

 March 28, 2020

-The request to travel through the canal was approved by Panama’s Ministry of Health for humanitarian reasons.
+Panama’s Ministry of Health approved the request to travel through the canal for humanitarian reasons.
 The ships were permitted to use the newer locks, which reduced the number of Canal employees involved in transiting the ship.
 Using the Panama Canal helped decrease the travel time back to Florida by just over two days.

 March 29, 2020